AsafManela/HurdleDMR.jl/README.md

 coef(paths; select=:all)
 ```

-To get a sufficient reduction projection in direction of Food
+To get a sufficient reduction projection in direction of vy
 ```julia
 z = srproj(m,counts,1,1)
 ```